romainlafarguette/romainlafarguette.github.io/_pages/about.md

 文-24482a17/), [Vox](http://www.voxeu.org/person/romain-lafarguette) and
 [IDEAS/RePEc](https://ideas.repec.org/f/pla661.html)

 **Disclaimer**: This  is my private website.
-The views expressed here are my own and do not necessarily reflect those of the institutions I am or have been affiliated with.
+The views expressed here are my own and do not necessarily reflect those of the institutions I  am currently  affiliated  with  or have  been affiliated with.